August 11, 2025: New Living Textbook Chapter Explores Implementation in Pragmatic Clinical Trials

 Description

-The STOP-CRC trial investigators deployed many strategies to ensure the inclusion of a diverse population in their trial, including piloting the trial in the most diverse clinic, refining the materials based on patient feedback, assembling an advisory board, and conducting plan-do-study-act cycles at the sites.
-This video describes their experiences with building partnerships in order to plan for diversity.
+The STOP CRC trial investigators deployed many strategies to ensure the inclusion of all populations in their trial, including piloting the trial, refining the materials based on patient feedback, assembling an advisory board, and conducting plan-do-study-act cycles at the sites.
+This video describes their experiences with building partnerships throughout this process.

 Biography